Comprehensive Spine & Back Care

 The brain and spinal cord control your body’s activity, so any hindrance to their function can have an extended impact.
 Infections such as epidural abscesses can cause swelling in areas like the outer covering of the brain and spinal cord, and the bones of the skull or spine.
 Treatment can be as simple as antibiotics but sometimes severe spinal conditions require surgery, so it’s important to seek help as early as possible.

 Your peripheral nervous system is responsible for sending information from your brain and spinal cord (central nervous system) to the rest of your body.
 When it’s damaged, you can experience weakness, numbness, and pain in the hands and feet.
 This is known as peripheral neuropathy and usually surfaces in result to conditions such as diabetes, injuries, or infections.

-At CNOS, our highly trained physicians are familiar with the symptoms and causes of these disorders, and we will be able to get you on the fastest route to recovery.
+At CNOS, our highly trained spine physicians are familiar with the symptoms and causes of these disorders, and we will be able to get you on the fastest route to recovery.

-Orthopaedic Spine Services
+Orthopaedic Spinal Clinic Services

-Spinal injury can occur in many forms, from back pain to osteoporosis.
+Spinal injury can occur in many forms, from lower back pain to osteoporosis.
 The orthopaedic specialists at CNOS will care for cervical, thoracic and lumbar spine conditions in the best way possible: with personalized treatments that prioritize fast, effective recovery.

 Arthritis & Inflammation